Deepika Padukone On Ranveer Singh: He’s A Different Person Every 6 Months

 "He's a different person every six months, which is probably one of the reasons why our relationship has lasted so long; I never get bored," quipped Deepika.

-On the processional side of things, Deepika is awaiting the release Chhapaak, featuring her in a shocking new avatar.
-The film highlight the challenges faced by an acid attack surviour and this has helped it grab plenty of attention.
-DP will also be seen in Ranveer's '83', which revolves around the India's victory in the 1983 Cricket World Cup.
+On the professional side of things, Deepika is awaiting the release of Chhapaak, featuring her in a shocking new avatar.
+The film highlights the challenges faced by an acid attack survivor and this has helped it grab plenty of attention.
+DP will also be seen in Ranveer's '83', which revolves around India's victory in the 1983 Cricket World Cup.

 Deepika Padukone Did The Weirdest Thing At Her Bachelorette Party!